turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 })
 ```

-### Get all the token from marketplace
+### Get all the tokens from the marketplace

-First we need to create the struct `TokenDetail` and add the decorator `nearBindgen` to serialize/deserialize the struct in the NEAR runtime.
-Think of it as the required syntax for every struct to run on the NEAR protocol.
+First we need to create the struct `TokenDetail` and add the decorator `nearBindgen` to serialize/deserialize the struct in the NEAR runtime (think of it as the required syntax for every struct to run on the NEAR protocol).

-The function will return a list of `TokenDetail` via view function `get_market`.
-We use `.entries` from `PersistentUnorderedMap` that takes the first and last index from our list.
-We can use this for pagination later when building the frontend application.
+We will create function `get_market` that will return a list of `TokenDetail` that contains the `tokenId` and its `price`.
+For the implementation, we use `.entries` from `PersistentUnorderedMap` that takes the start and end indexes from our list (we can use this for pagination later when building the frontend application).

 ```typescript
 @nearBindgen